 It sounds obvious to tell salespeople that they need to remain pleasant when involved in sales outreach.
 However, in the course of a long day or even a long month, it’s easy to sound gruff or impatient when prospects aren't responding to repeated contact efforts, piling on questions, or putting off contact because they are busy.

 It may be an unfortunate truth, but prospects (even if they’re interested) don’t always have time for you.
 But demonstrating respect for their time is a good way to get your foot in the door.
 Some ways to achieve that include rescheduling calls, staying organized, returning messages promptly, and maintaining a friendly tone.
 At some point, it may be time to stop following up with a prospect; however, that doesn't mean a salesperson should ever slam the door shut by expressing frustration.
 Experienced salespeople learn to control their reactions and get off the phone gracefully, no matter the situation.

 4. Use Sales Outreach Tools That Help Implement Automation

-The right sales automation tools, like a powerful automated dialer, can save time, enhance productivity, and alleviate some of the stress from your sales team.
+The right sales automation tools, like a powerful agent-assisted dialer, can save time, enhance productivity, and alleviate some of the stress from your sales team.
 Choose sales outreach software that dials the right prospect at the right time.
 Besides removing quite a bit of drudgery from the job, sales outreach software also helps enforce good habits and an optimum sales schedule.